 No. 6 – Flu Shots

 Wow – bad idea.
-Just say no. Vaccines have become more and more toxic over the years and are now basically pure poison, causing WAY more harmful side effects than the ultra-slim chance of protecting you from the flu like they are supposed to.
+Just say no. Vaccines have become more and more toxic over the years and are now basically poison, causing WAY more harmful side effects than the ultra-slim chance of protecting you from the flu-like they are supposed to.

 In fact, there’s plenty of evidence suggesting flu vaccinations render you more susceptible to illness, both in that season and the following one.

-For more information on vaccines, see my other post on the topic.
+For more information on traditional vaccines – as defined (for decades) before they changed the definition in January of 2021), see my other post on the topic.